ShadoWADC/Multithread_Chat/README.md

 ## Client:
 * Provides a very simple interface to login or register a new user
-* Once succesfully logged in the Client will show a menu with 3 options:
+* Once successfully logged in the Client will show a menu with 3 options:
   * Send a message
     * Deliver a message in the following format -> *USERNAME_OF_THE_RECIEVER:MESSAGE*
   * Check Inbox